jalonzoajordan/big-data-challenge/README.md

 # big-data-challenge
 # Overview
 In this assignment we reviewed the star ratings for Amazon vine users who purchased an item categorized as home improvement or home entertainment.
-All data collection and loading
+All data collection and loading were performed in the BigData_Home_Entertainment and BigData_Home_Improvement jupyter notebooks.

 # Analysis
 After loading the data, we asked the following questions to determine the reliability of vine reviews compared to the population.